Periods and girls’ education

 ActionAid has built safe spaces for girls in nine schools in Rwanda.
 These safe spaces are rooms run by a matron in a separate building away from the school, equipped with a toilet, a shower, menstrual products, spare clothes, and a private space to change and rest.

-These safe spaces ensure that girls don't have to fear the embarrassment of stains on their clothes, and boys in their class bullying them about it, which stops them from going to school.
+These safe spaces ensure that girls don't have to fear the embarrassment of stains on their clothes, or boys in their class bullying them about it, which would stop them from going to school.

 How ending period poverty improves education

 “The safe room has helped us a lot," says Jeanne, 14, who goes to school in Nyanza, Rwanda.